 Keep smiling and being fantastic

 Miss Ward x

-Year 4's Spring Term Vehicle project is all about the Tudors!
-Throughout our learning journey, we will be learning about the Tudor reign over England, the monarchs who ruled, the Battle of Bosworth and how the rich and poor lived in Tudor times.
-We will be painting Tudor style self-portraits and printing Tudor roses during art lessons.
-In DT, we will be designing our own Tudor shields and tasting and making Tudor food.
+Year 4's Spring Term Vehicle project was all about the Tudors and was cut a little short due to the school closures as a result of COVID-19.
+We learnt about the Tudor reign over England, the monarchs who ruled, the Battle of Bosworth and how the rich and poor lived in Tudor times.
+We painted amazing Tudor style self-portraits and designed our own Tudor Jumble snacks, which unfortunately we couldn't bake.

 Reading: As Dr Seuss once said, “The more you read, the more you know, the more you learn, the more places you'll go!”
 It is important that children are regularly reading both in and outside of school.
 Please aim to read with your child at minimum of 3 times a week and please sign in their reading diary.
 As children in Y4 are growing in independence, they can read to themselves and record this in their reading diary, please can this still be signed by an adult.
 Reading diaries will be checked every Monday so please ensure they are in school on this day.

 Although the Times Table Check 2020 will now not be going ahead, it is still important for children to be regularly practising their times tables to 12x12.

 It is a statutory expectation that by the end of Year 4 children will fluently know their times tables to 12x12.
 Therefore alongside work done in school, it is important that children are also practising their times tables at home.
 It would be greatly appreciated if when testing your child on their times tables that they are asked in a random order (e.g. 3x4, 7x4, 10x4 etc.) to encourage children to know the times table facts quickly and fluently.
 In school, the approach used is to say the full number sentence (e.g. “1 times 4 is 4, 2 times 4 is 8…) so that it becomes more memorable when asked at random.

 Below are links to websites offering songs and games to support your child in learning their times tables.